Online bill pay: What it is, how it works and why use it

 Keeping track of your bills can be a hassle.
 Remembering due dates for rent, utilities and credit card payments and how to pay each one can be a challenge.
 And despite your best efforts, sometimes things can slip through the cracks.

-- You can set up recurring or automatic payments so your bills are paid on time.
+You can set up recurring or automatic payments to ensure your bills are paid on time.

 How does online bill pay work?